hayesall/hayesall/static/README-template.md

 My research focuses on Statistical Relational Learning (STARAI) and its applications to Health Informatics problems.

-- 🔧 Building tools to make STARAI more accessible
+- 🔧 Building tools to make STARAI more accessible.
+See my progress in the [srlearn organization](https://github.com/srlearn/)
 - ✍️ Writing longer discussions on [my blog](https://hayesall.com/blog/)
-- 📚 Reading on Bayesian Networks, see my notes at: http://bayes.hayesall.com
-- 🖥️ Implementing in Python/Bash/Java, pulling Julia and Rust into my workflows
+- 👁️ Learning about computer vision

 | Currently Reading       | Dog Tax |
 | :---------------------: | :-----: |